ractivejs/ractivejs.github.io/legacy/0.6/SVG and older browsers.md

----
-title: SVG and Older Browsers
+# SVG and Older Browsers
----

 Ractive doesn't mind whether you're rendering HTML or SVG - it treats both the same way.
 Unfortunately, some browsers (notably IE8 and below, and Android 2.3 and below) *do* care.

 If your template includes SVG, these browsers will throw an error along the following lines: